Elena Motta

-Elena Sofía Motta Kolleff (born 19 September 2000) is a Guatemalan politician and political scientist who is serving as a member of the Congress since January 14, 2024.
+Elena Sofía Motta Kolleff (born 19 September 2000) is a Guatemalan politician, who is serving as a member of the Congress since January 14, 2024.
 A member of the Semilla party, Motta Kolleff became the youngest female member of Congress to take office in Guatemalan legislative history, surpassing Andrea Villagán, who took office at age 25.
 She represents the Guatemala City district, having been elected in 2023 general election.